River Ouse, Sussex: Culture

-The author Virginia Woolf drowned herself in the River Ouse on 28 March 1941, near the village of Rodmell.
-On 18 April, her body was recovered from the river.
+The author Virginia Woolf drowned herself in the River Ouse on 28 March 1941, near the village of Rodmell; her body was recovered from the river on 18 April.
+Olivia Laing's book, To the River: A Journey Beneath the Surface, was published in 2011; walking the length of the Ouse, Laing reflects upon Woolf's life and upon the relationship between history and place.

-The Ouse Summer Raft Race is held annually, and organised by the Lewes & District Round Table.
-Competitors construct their own rafts and paddle down the river, from Lewes to Newhaven.
-At Lewes and Southease, the rafters are pelted by crowds on the bridge and riverbank with eggs, flour, seaweed, and water.